 As noted above, radiologist technicians are frequently "technologists-in-training."
 A technologist candidate is eligible to seek certification after meeting experience and training requirements obtained as a technician.
 Certified radiology technologist may also be asked to train or manage entry-level technicians.

-The current median annual wage for radiologic technologists with AA degrees is $54,340, according to the US Bureau of Labor Statistics.
-Salaries range from $42,000 to $74,000 with medical and diagnostic laboratories paying the highest levels of compensation and physicians’ offices the lowest.
-Individuals with certification to handle more equipment and machines are paid much more generously than those who do not have additional training and experience.
+The current median annual wage for radiologic technologists is $55,870, according to the US Bureau of Labor Statistics.
+Salaries typically range from $37,610 to $80,080, with hospitals and diagnostic laboratories generally paying higher levels of compensation than physicians’ offices.
+Individuals with certification to handle more equipment and machines are paid more generously than those who do not have additional training and experience.
 Radiology tech salaries also vary depending on geographical location and employer type.
-For example, radiology tech jobs in metropolitan areas and medical diagnostic laboratories often pay higher salaries as opposed to radiology tech jobs in rural areas and physician's offices.
+For example, radiology tech jobs in metropolitan areas and medical diagnostic laboratories often pay higher salaries than radiology tech jobs in rural areas and physician's offices.